The Baconing: Development and marketing

 The Baconing was announced on May 25, 2011 for the Mac OS X, Microsoft Windows, PlayStation 3.
 DeathSpank was dropped from the game's title, though it is a continuation of the DeathSpank series.
 Producer Mike Inglehart stated "This new title isn't DeathSpank 3 or DeathSpank: The Baconing, instead it should be thought of as The Baconing."
 Inglehart elaborated by saying that "this is a standalone experience that will appeal to fans of the DeathSpank character, but also to gamers everywhere who love unique and engaging video games."
 Inglehart also clarified that the DeathSpank prefix was not removed due to copyright or trademark issues.

 To promote the game Hothead Games ran an Ask DeathSpank questionnaire on game's official website.
 Fans could submit their questions to be answered by the game's protagonist.
-It was released on August 30, 2011 on the PlayStation 3 as part of the PSN Play promotion on the PlayStation Network.
-The Mac OS X, Microsoft Windows and Xbox 360 versions were released on August 31, 2011.
+It was released on August 30, 2011 in the U.S. on the PlayStation 3 as part of the PSN Play promotion on the PlayStation Network, and on August 31, 2011 in the PAL region.
+The Mac OS X, Microsoft Windows and Xbox 360 versions were released on the same day.

 Reception

-The Baconing has received mixed reviews from critics.
-The game holds a score of 69.10% for the PlayStation 3 version and 64.89% for the Xbox 360 at GameRankings.
-Metacritic reports a score of 61/100 for the Xbox 360 version and 66/100 on the PlayStation 3.
-Review scores varied from a 40% approval rating given by Taylor Cocke of Joystiq to an 85% rating from Game Revolution's Nick Tan.
-The majority of scores fell in the 60—70% range.
-Year-end 2011 sales exceeded 14,000 units on Xbox Live Arcade.
+The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.